CompassSecurity/pipeleak/docs/article.md

 2024-09-26T14:26:55+02:00 INF Done, Bye Bye 🏳️‍🌈🔥
 ```

 Review the runners and select the interesting ones.
-The Gitlab Ci/CD config file allows you to select runnes by their tags.
+The Gitlab Ci/CD config file allows you to select runners by their tags.
 Thus we create a list of the most interesting tags, printed by the command above.

 Pipeleak can generate a `.gitlab-ci.yml` or directly create a project and launch the jobs.